ringo/ringojs.org/site/tutorial/stickapp.md

     /blogposts/:yearplaceholder/:monthplaceholder/:anotherplaceholder/index.html

-The above is a valid path description with two placeholders, one for "year" and one for "month".
+The above is a valid path description with two placeholders: one for the year, one for the "month" and "another" placeholeder.

 Let's use this new knowledge to setup a URL structure similar to what Wikipedia provides, namely:

   * "/Home" - the wiki content pages, which have only one segment but any character in that first segment
-  * "/Home/edit" - and the "edit" view for each content page, which shares the first segment with its wiki page, followed by "edit"
+  * "/Home/edit" - the "edit" view for each content page, which shares the first segment with its wiki page, followed by "edit"

 As a path specification, the above translates into these routes: